LaurentTreguier/vscode-uncrustify/README.md

 ## TODO

 - Detect config file version and add ability to update the config file to match the uncrustify executable version
-- Allow saving config files as presets to easily load a custom config file in a new workspace